-The bank has been precharged, tRP has been met, and any READ burst is Idle:
+Idle: The bank has been precharged, tRP has been met, and any READ burst is complete.

-complete.
+A row in the bank has been activated and tRCD has been met.
+Row active:

-Row active: A row in the bank has been activated and tRCD has been met.
-No data bursts/ accesses and no register accesses are in progress.
+No data bursts/accesses and no register accesses are in progress.

-Read: A READ burst has been initiated with auto precharge disabled and has not vet terminated.
+Read: A READ burst has been initiated with auto precharge disabled and has not yet terminated.